Teach…Rather Than Control. Ask…Rather Than Demand.

-This line of thinking leads us to using lots and lots of commanding words, in an effort to gain control.
-Commanding or demanding words are often forceful, and have the implied sense that ‘you must do this now.’
+This line of thinking leads us to use lots and lots of commanding words, in an effort to gain control.
+Commanding or demanding words are often forceful and have the implied sense that ‘you must do this now.’
 It is fierce.
 It is intense.
 It is controlling.

 - Pick that up.

 - I said; Pick that up off the floor.